-- (a) The amount of 9% LIHTCs reserved and allocated for any one development may be no greater than 20% of the population component of the total State housing credit ceiling, as described in Section 42(h)(3)(C)(ii) of the Code. - (b) The amount of 9% LIHTCs reserved and allocated for any one development may be no greater than the product of \$25,000 and the number of the qualified units in the development. - (c) When calculating the amount of LIHTCs necessary to achieve feasibility for transactions proposing to utilize third-party financing, the terms of the proposed financing shall be reviewed for reasonable conventional financing terms acceptable to the Authority.
+- (a) The amount of 9% LIHTCs reserved and allocated for any one development may be no greater than 20% of the population component of the total State housing credit ceiling, as described in Section 42(h)(3)(C)(ii) of the Code.
+The Board of Directors will not consider any request for a waiver of this limit if the per development amount exceeds the calculated amount by 15%. - (b) The amount of 9% LIHTCs reserved and allocated for any one development may be no greater than the product of \$27,500 and the number of the qualified units in the development.
+The Board of Directors will not consider any request for a waiver of this limit if the per unit amount exceeds \$30,000.
+Note that this cap may not be applicable in applications proposing a hybrid 9% and 4% LIHTC development.

-Applicants may request that the Authority's Board of Director's waive these limitations in cases where extraordinary public benefit is to be realized from the development and the limitation presents an undue hardship.
-Such public benefit and/or hardship must be documented in detail by the applicant as a part of its request for such a waiver.
-The Board of Directors will not consider any waiver request that exceeds the amounts in (a) and (b) above by more than 15%.
+Applicants may request that the Authority's Board of Director's waive these limitations in cases where extraordinary public benefit is to be realized from the proposed development and the limitation presents an undue hardship.
+Such public benefit and hardship must be documented in detail by the applicant as a part of its request for a waiver.